 - The Guardian Legend, during the labyrinth areas.

-- Early Isometric Projection games such as Head Over Heels work this way, out of necessity.
+- Early Isometric Projection games such as Head Over Heels and Highway Encounter work this way, out of necessity.

 - All the 2D Hydlide games, except for the Sharp X1 port of the first game.

-- Mantra, being very closely inspired by Zelda, did this.
-May qualify as Retraux, since the classic Mac platforms needed a lot more power than the NES hardware Zelda was built on to do tile-based games because of the lack of hardware sprite support.
+- Mantra, being very closely inspired by Zelda, does this.
+May qualify as Retraux, since the classic Mac platforms need a lot more power than the NES hardware Zelda was built on to do tile-based games because of the lack of hardware sprite support.

 - Super Mario Bros.
-Special, a port of Super Mario Bros for the PC 88, flipped the screen not at the right edge, but a few tiles short from the edge.
-Together with Ratchet Scrolling as in the NES game, this imposes considerable Fake Difficulty, since the levels (specially redone for this version) make jumping over screen boundaries ridiculously risky.
+Special for the PC-88 flipped the screen not at the right edge, but a few tiles short from the edge.
+Together with Ratchet Scrolling as in the NES original, this imposes considerable Fake Difficulty, since the levels make jumping over screen boundaries ridiculously risky.

 - Golvellius does this in the overworld sections.

-- Kid Kool on the NES had continuous horizontal scrolling, but flipped on vertical transitions.
+- Kid Kool on the NES has continuous horizontal scrolling, but flips on vertical transitions.

 - Spelunker (computer and NES versions) scrolls continuously in the vertical direction only.

-- Kid Niki: Radical Ninja did this in the Apple II and Commodore 64 versions.
+- Kid Niki Radical Ninja does this in the Apple ][ and Commodore 64 versions.

-- Mighty Bomb Jack and Metroid on the NES were careful to keep horizontal corridors separated from vertical shafts by doors.
+- Mighty Bomb Jack and Metroid on the NES are careful to keep horizontal corridors separated from vertical shafts by doors.

-- The Amstrad CPC port of Contra (known as Gryzor) scrolled by about two-thirds of a screen, in addition to its Ratchet Scrolling.
+- The Amstrad CPC port of Contra (known as Gryzor) scrolls by about two-thirds of a screen, in addition to its Ratchet Scrolling.
 The MSX2 version scrolled at screen boundaries.

-- Nazo No Murasamejo had this throughout the game.
+- Nazo No Murasamejo has this throughout the game.